matthewkeefe/cant-stop-the-swap/README.md

 Visit: https://matthewkeefe.github.io/cant-stop-the-swap/

+© 2025 Matt Keefe.
+All rights reserved.
+Portions of this game were created with assistance from AI (ChatGPT/OpenAI and Suno).

+I started this project as a way to learn TypeScript, building on my foundation in HTML, JavaScript, and CSS.
+The game was created with help from AI tools: ChatGPT (OpenAI) for brainstorming and graphics, and Suno for music.
+I explored and refined ideas with ChatGPT before diving into development.
+GitHub Copilot supported me along the way, providing autocomplete, guidance, and code assistance as I learned. -Matt Keefe

 A small browser-based match-and-rise puzzle game built with React + TypeScript + Vite.

 Overview
 - You control a 2-tile cursor and swap adjacent gems to form matches.